 Katie Original Recipe

 - 1/4 tsp garlic powder

-- 4 cups of cubed bread (French or Italian work fine)
+- 4 cups cubed bread French or Italian work fine

 - Preheat oven to 350 degrees Fahrenheit.